jmalinkiewicz/blog/README.md

 * Post's content can be writtien with Markdown, which is then converted to React Components styled with TailwindCSS, ensuring unique look of the blog
 * Posts can be edited
 * Code snippets in blog posts are displayed in a code-editor styled container
-* Project is containerized with Docker for easy deployment and collaboration

 ## Tech Stack